TheAttentionSeeker5050/job-board/roadmap.md

 - Upload your cv
 - Send your preffered cv to the company that holds the job post

+### Stuff already done or fixed

+- Add a candidate file uploads model
+- Add user authentication classes
+- Add separate api viewsets for uploading files and changing password
+- Change file upload api view to viewset

-## Stuff I will be working on
+### Stuff I will be working on

 - Fixing
-- Add a candidate file uploads model
 - Add a company model and django app functionality
-- Add user authentication classes
-- Add separate api viewsets for uploading files, changing password and checking file uploaded per candidate
+- Add separate api viewsets for checking file uploaded per candidate
 - Add permission classes
-- Change file upload api view to viewset

-## Stuff I need to fix
+### Stuff I need to fix

 - I should be able to change the account profile data without changing the password
 -